MarquisPierre/mmp200/graphic-design/color.md

 **Understanding color**

-The three components of color are **Hue, Saturation and Brightness**.
-Hue refers to the actual color, saturation is the pureness of the color- a color mixed with gray is less saturated.
-Brightness is about the amount of light in the color.
+The three components of color are:
+- **Hue** refers to the actual color.
+- **Saturation** is the pureness of the color- a color mixed with gray is less saturated.
+- **Brightness** is about the amount of light in the color.

 In each of the following color swatch sets the hue is the same while the saturation and brightness vary: